 The Trust has no premises or paid employees and much of its governance and support work is undertaken on a voluntary basis or through in-kind support by the Edinburgh & Lothians Greenspace Trust or other individuals.
 Charitable expenditure on project work or for specific one-off items is not authorised by the trustees unless sufficient funds have been secured in advance.
-The anticipated ongoing annual costs that need to be met from reserves are low and estimated to be £1,500 for 2022-23.
-A number of donations with Gift Aid in late 2021, BBC fee income and in-kind support have already provided a major contribution to meeting the projected costs over the coming year.
+The anticipated ongoing annual costs that need to be met from reserves are low and estimated to be £750 for 2023-24.
+A number of donations and Gift Aid in mid-2023 and in-kind support have provided a significant contribution to meeting the projected costs over the coming year.